studiohyperdrive/interactive-map/package/docs/PLUGINS.md

 ## `ClockPlugin` [ScenePlugin]

-The `ClockPlugin` exposes a `elapsedTime` and `deltaTime` property.
-The values are updated on each frame.
+The `ClockPlugin` exposes an `elapsedTime` and `deltaTime` property.
+These values are updated on each frame.

 ### Constructor